 Pain and suffering are most certainly experienced after you are in a severe accident.
-The injuries incurred in an accident can put you in physical pain and mental distress, especially when someone else’s negligence or fault caused the accident
+The injuries incurred in an accident can put you in physical pain and mental distress, especially when someone else’s negligence or fault caused the accident.

 By state law, accident victims have the right to seek compensation for economic and non-economic damages.
-Pain and suffering falls under the latter, which means you may be eligible for compensation, but how much is the real challenge.
-Medical treatments, lost wages, and property damage are simple to calculate as they comprise measurable items like medical bills and receipts.
+Pain and suffering fall under the latter, which means you may be eligible for compensation, but how much is the real challenge.
+Medical treatments lost wages, and property damage are simple to calculate as they comprise measurable items like medical bills and receipts.
 As they are easier to document, you can easily justify your claim amount.

 The challenge occurs when getting compensation for pain and suffering, as they are challenging to document.
 This is where you can count on our seasoned auto accident lawyer in North Carolina.
 Our experience and extensive knowledge about the laws and legal procedures enable us to help our clients pursue the compensation they deserve for economic and non-economic damages.
 Simply stated, we fight for you to be compensated for physical injuries and pain and suffering.

 Factors to Consider For Calculating Pain and Suffering

 Pain and suffering may be hard to pin down in a number, but some critical factors can help determine a quantifiable amount.
 These include: